June 20, 2025

-ACH return codes: Understanding what they mean
+ACH return codes: What they mean and how to resolve them

 Your business probably appreciates the speed, affordability, and security of ACH payments.
-Unfortunately, ACH transactions do sometimes fail.
+Unfortunately, ACH transactions sometimes fail.
 When that happens, you get an ACH return code.

-ACH return codes explain why an ACH payment failed—whether due to insufficient funds, invalid account numbers, or other issues.
+ACH return codes explain why an ACH payment failed, whether due to insufficient funds, invalid account numbers, or other issues.

-Let’s look at what ACH return codes are and why they matter and explore some of the most common codes to be aware of.
+Let’s look at what ACH return codes are and why they matter, and explore some of the most common codes to be aware of.

 What are ACH return codes?